-Last week we broke the story on Snapchat geofilters, and how they can be an awesome supplement to your nonprofit’s social media strategy.
-If you’re still unfamiliar with them, check out this short demo video by Snapchat:
+We’ve previously covered Snapchat geofilters, and how they can be an awesome supplement to your nonprofit’s social media strategy.
+If you’re still unfamiliar with them, check out this detailed demo video:

 These simple picture overlays have a lot of potential, so this week we’ll brainstorm 10+ Snapchat geofilter ideas for your organization.